minvws/icore-php-codable/README.md

 delegate in which case it will receive the `DecodingContainer` and optional existing instance as its arguments.

 ## Encoding
-PHPCodable also supports encoding of your custom types to JSON (or other serialization formats).
+Codable also supports encoding of your custom types to JSON (or other serialization formats).
 There are several ways to implement this:

-- Let PHPCodable map PHP types to JSON types, similar to `json_encode`.
+- Let Codable map PHP types to JSON types, similar to `json_encode`.
 - By implementing the `JsonSerializable` interface.
 - Using property attributes inside your classes.
 - By implementing an `encode` method inside your class.
 - By implementing an `encode` method in a delegate class.

-### Let PHPCodable map PHP types to JSON types
+### Let Codable map PHP types to JSON types

 This is the easiest, but also the least flexible, way of encoding your objects: